tgfrerer/island/plan.md

 ## (Unsorted)

+- add sort-key to encoder, so that we can decouple calling the callbacks from generating the command buffers.

 - api for creating a buffer is not specific enough right now, `renderpass.createResource` should be used, but this can also be used